project-robius/book/src/whitepaper/motivation.md

 It integrates tightly with [`crates.io`](https://crates.io/), a registry of crates (projects) from the Rust community that makes it trivial to publish, distribute, and depend on other open-source crates.
 Furthermore, cargo makes it easy to specify dependencies as an exact version or a range of versions of a given crates by utilizing [SemVer](https://doc.rust-lang.org/cargo/reference/resolver.html#semver-compatibility) semantic versioning.
 This design avoids the versioning hell that frequently plagues other languages and package manager, and there are even [community-provided tools](https://github.com/rust-lang/rust-semverver) to ensure semver compliance when releasing new versions of a crate.

+Third, the set of packages available in the Rust world is *far* larger in both number and scope than that of Flutter, the leading cross-platform app dev framework.
+Rust's `crates.io` registry includes around 130,000 packages, while Flutter's registry of Dart packages [`pub.dev`](https://pub.dev/) is only about one quarter of that.
+More importantly, the [breadth of domains](https://crates.io/categories) covered by the Rust crate ecosystem is massive, including topics like compression, cryptography, finance, game engines, mathematics, multimedia, parsing, scientific computing, text editing/processing, and more.
+This allows a Rust app developer to immediately and easily bring in a ready-to-use set of dependencies across a wide berth of app topics, which more likely covers unique, niche app use cases.
+In comparison, the Dart package registry is primarily concerned with basic app topics, e.g., UI widgets and UX behavior.